Cardinal-Cryptography/traffic-maker/set_up/README.md

 All accounts are obtained by appending specified derivation path to a special secret phrase.
 By default, it is an empty string, but you can provide your own by setting environment variable `SECRET_PHRASE_SEED`.

+**Note** `SECRET_PHRASE_SEED` is a **compile-time** variable.
+This means that the compiled binary will use the seed that was set during compilation time.
+In particular running `cargo run` after changing the seed will trigger recompilation.